ozrenkosi/NFA-simulator-with-epsilon-moves/README.md

 Example
 ------

-Input file consists of minimum 5 rows in this specific order:
+Input file consists of rows in this specific order:

 1. line - input sequences separated with `|`, symbols of every sequence are separated with `,`
 2. line - lexicographically sorted states separated with `,`